Dahyun Han

 Sociology and Demography PhD

 I received my B.A. in Economics with a minor in Anthropology from Wellesley College, a small traditionally women’s college outside of Boston.
-I was born in Takoma Park, MD (coincidentally known as the Berkeley of the East), grew up in Montgomery Village for the first part of my life, and then spent the remainder of it in Rockville, MD, where my entire family still lives.
-I have lived and worked in a few other places since then.
+I was born into a Korean family in Takoma Park, MD (coincidentally known as ‘the Berkeley of the East’), grew up in Montgomery Village for the first part of my life, and then spent the remainder of it in Rockville, MD, where my entire family still lives.

 Berkeley Demography